AsheshKumar3140/Internal-Slack/README.md

    - Verify `.env` files are in correct locations
    - Check for spaces around `=` in `.env` files

+6. **Routing Issues**
+   - Ensure React Router is properly installed
+   - Check that all route components are imported correctly
+   - Verify authentication state is being managed properly

 ### Database Issues
 - **Tables not created**: Check if `exec_sql` function exists
 - **Foreign key errors**: Ensure roles table is created before users table